Krigia montana

 - Flower Description:

-- The flowers are solitary, bright yellow-orange petals with fringed tips borne on a long stem.
+- The flowers are solitary, bright yellow-orange petals with fringed tips borne on a long, 20 inch, stem.
 There can be several heads produced per plant.
 Leafy green bracts are at the base of the flower head.
 They consist of rays without center disc flowers.
-There can be 20-60 rays per flower.
-Blooms May-Sept
+There can be 20 to 60 rays per flower.
+Blooms from May through September.

 -